miracl/trust-sdk-flutter-wrapper/README.md

   final isAuthenticated = sdk.authenticateWithLink(user, link, pin)
   ```

-  For handling of the app links check this [guide](https://docs.flutter.dev/ui/navigation/deep-linking).
+  For information about handling deep links, see this [guide](https://docs.flutter.dev/ui/navigation/deep-linking).

 - Authenticate with a QR code